JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.intellij.openapi.projectRoots.impl.SdkConfigurationUtil.createSdk(Collection<Sdk>, VirtualFile, SdkType, SdkAdditionalData, String)` method return type changed from `ProjectJdkImpl` to `Sdk`
 : Update code usages.

+### Java Plugin 2024.1

+`com.intellij.psi.util.PsiUtil#isLanguageLevel10OrHigher()` method removed
+: It's recommended to use a new method `com.intellij.psi.util.PsiUtil#isAvailable()` instead to check whether a particular feature is available, rather than to check against a language level.
+If you still need an explicit language level check, you may use `PsiUtil.getLanguageLevel(element).isAtLeast(level)`.

+`com.intellij.psi.util.PsiUtil#isLanguageLevel11OrHigher()` method removed
+: It's recommended to use a new method `com.intellij.psi.util.PsiUtil#isAvailable()` instead to check whether a particular feature is available, rather than to check against a language level.
+If you still need an explicit language level check, you may use `PsiUtil.getLanguageLevel(element).isAtLeast(level)`.

+`com.intellij.psi.util.PsiUtil#isLanguageLevel14OrHigher()` method removed
+: It's recommended to use a new method `com.intellij.psi.util.PsiUtil#isAvailable()` instead to check whether a particular feature is available, rather than to check against a language level.
+If you still need an explicit language level check, you may use `PsiUtil.getLanguageLevel(element).isAtLeast(level)`.

+`com.intellij.psi.util.PsiUtil#isLanguageLevel16OrHigher()` method removed
+: It's recommended to use a new method `com.intellij.psi.util.PsiUtil#isAvailable()` instead to check whether a particular feature is available, rather than to check against a language level.
+If you still need an explicit language level check, you may use `PsiUtil.getLanguageLevel(element).isAtLeast(level)`.

+`com.intellij.psi.util.PsiUtil#isLanguageLevel17OrHigher()` method removed
+: It's recommended to use a new method `com.intellij.psi.util.PsiUtil#isAvailable()` instead to check whether a particular feature is available, rather than to check against a language level.
+If you still need an explicit language level check, you may use `PsiUtil.getLanguageLevel(element).isAtLeast(level)`.

 ### Django Plugin 2024.1

 Package `com.jetbrains.jinja2` renamed to `com.intellij.jinja`